jiwonz/rbx-koact/README.md

 - Converts an asset ID number to a rbxasset string.

+### *Asynchronous Functions*
+`issues` Bugs may occur if these functions are used with or after a function that yields a thread.
 ### `setTimeout`
+`warning` This function is only available in function component scope
 ```lua
 setTimeout: (func: () -> (), seconds: number) -> ()
 ```